ENG3C English – Grade 11 (College)

 - In this unit, students will be responsible for generating, gathering, and organizing ideas and information to present a variety of perspectives on debate topics.
 Using their knowledge of form and style students will draft and revise their arguments, using informational, literary, and graphic forms appropriate for the purpose and audience.
 Students will apply their knowledge of conventions to use editing, proofreading, and publishing to correct errors, refine expressions, and present effective work.
 Near the end of the unit, students will reflect on their debating skills and identify their strengths and areas for improvement as a writer.

 FINAL EXAMProctored Exam

 - This exam is the final evaluation of ENG3C online.
 Students need to arrange their final exam 10 days in advance.
 All coursework should be completed and submitted before writing the final exam, please be advised that once the exam is written, any outstanding coursework will be given a grade of zero.
 The exam will be two hours.
-There are three options for taking the exam:
+There are two options for taking the exam:

 - WRITE EXAM AT BLYTH ACADEMY CAMPUS: If you live close to a Blyth Academy Campus, or if you attend a Blyth Academy Campus, you can take your exam there.
 Once inside the exam scheduling interface, please click Login/Create Account.
 Check for an available time and date at the campus of your choosing.
 The earliest available date will be open within the next 3-5 business days.
 You cannot book an exam in more than one campus or multiple times at the same campus.
 You will receive an automatic confirmation email with next steps and exam information.
 You can cancel and reschedule anytime using the same link.